vsch/idea-multimarkdown/README.md

 * New: option for full highlight attributes, enabled takes 3700 attributes out of the pool, while disabled less than 300.

-### Source Update is Long Overdue
+### Source Updated to 3.0.201.91

-The upcoming OSS update will be more like a replacement of the source than an evolution of it.
-The directory structure has changed significantly and a lot of Java has been converted to Kotlin.
+The update is more like a replacement of the source than an evolution of it.
+The directory structure has changed significantly, and a lot of Java has been converted to Kotlin.

-The enhanced version is now 120k lines of code so my goal is to separate the open source functionality from the proprietary code with a clean boundary to make open source releases synchronized with plugin releases like they used to be but without the need for manual merging between the two.

 #### Working with the source

-IntelliJ Plugin SDK development environment.
+IntelliJ Gradle Plugin development environment.
+See [Building from sources](BUILD.md)

 #### Some internal details, should you care to know